luisfuturist/activity-fiap-ai-p4a1/README.md

 # activity-fiap-ai-p4a1

 > **Note:**
-> This project is part of the **Artificial Intelligence** course at [FIAP](https://github.com/fiap) - Online 2024.
-It is the "**Phase 4** Activity Chapter 1 - Automation and intelligence in the FarmTech solution."
+> This repository is part of the **Artificial Intelligence** course at [FIAP](https://github.com/fiap) - Online 2024.
+It contains the activity titled *"Chapter 1 - Automation and Intelligence in the FarmTech Solution"* from Phase 4.

-## Overview

-### Objective

-Develop an enhanced FarmTech solution by integrating predictive intelligence and real-time monitoring to optimize irrigation and nutrient management.
-Leverage Scikit-learn for predictive modeling, Streamlit for visualization, and ESP32 for field hardware integration.
+This repository provides a solution for optimizing irrigation and nutrient management through predictive intelligence and real-time monitoring.
+The enhanced system combines Scikit-learn for predictive modeling, Streamlit for interactive dashboards, and ESP32 for field hardware integration.
+It marks a significant upgrade from previous versions, introducing improvements in database architecture, embedded systems, and a user-friendly interface to deliver actionable insights for smarter farming.

+## Features

+- **Database**: PostgreSQL database for data persistence and efficient queries.
+- **Interactive Dashboard**: A user-friendly Streamlit app to visualize real-time data.
+- **ESP32 Integration**: Seamless communication with field hardware for data collection and irrigation control.
+- **Predictive Modeling**: Machine learning models built with Scikit-learn to predict irrigation needs.

-### **Key Improvements in Phase 4**
+### Key Improvements

 1. **Database Enhancements**
    - Transitioned to a more robust **PostgreSQL** database structure to handle data more efficiently.
    - Improved data schema for storing and querying historical data, such as soil moisture and nutrient levels.
-   - Seamless integration with Python for real-time analysis and predictive modeling.
+   - Enhanced naming conventions for columns and table names.

 2. **Streamlit Integration**
-   - Built a fully functional, interactive **dashboard** to visualize soil and nutrient data in real-time.
+    - Developed a user-friendly **dashboard** using Streamlit to visualize real-time irrigation data.
-   - Added dynamic charts to monitor metrics, generate insights, and display the results of predictive models.
+    - Implemented dynamic charts to monitor soil metrics.
+    - Achieved seamless integration with Python to showcase insights from the machine learning model.

 3. **ESP32 Enhancements**
    - Optimized sensor integration and memory usage.